arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 4.15.2021

+The [Greenland shark](https://en.wikipedia.org/wiki/Greenland_shark) has the longest known lifespan of all vertebrates, estimated to be between 300 and 500 years!

+Check out this [New Yorker](https://www.newyorker.com/tech/annals-of-technology/the-strange-and-gruesome-story-of-the-greenland-shark-the-longest-living-vertebrate-on-earth) article for more info.

 ### 4.14.2021